rekalogika/rekalogika.dev/docs/mapper/12-creating-transformer.md

 Your transformer does not need to do everything.
 You can delegate the mapping of properties or other objects back to the main transformer.
-To accomplish this, your transformer needs to implement `MainTransformerAwareInterface`, and we also provide a `MainTransformerAwareTrait` to help you with that:
+To accomplish this, your transformer needs to implement `MainTransformerAwareInterface`.
+We also provide `MainTransformerAwareTrait` to help you with that:

 ```php title="src/Mapper/MyObjectToMyDtoTransformer.php"
 namespace App\Mapper;